facebookarchive/AsyncDisplayKit/docs/showcase.md

 		</table>

 		<br />
-		<p>If you built an app using AsyncDisplayKit, we'd love to have your app in this showcase!</p>
+		<p>If you built an app using Texture, we'd love to have your app in this showcase!</p>
-		<p>If you would like to have your app added or do not want your app featured on this page, please email asyncdisplaykit@gmail.com.</p>
+		<p>If you would like to have your app added or do not want your app featured on this page, please email textureframework@gmail.com.</p>

 	</article>